FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: System Model

 \subsection{Problem Formulation}

-To evaluate the temporal relevance of the acquired sensor data, we utilize the Age of Information (AoI) metric.
-Formally, AoI quantifies the time interval between the current observation instant and the generation timestamp of the most recently and successfully collected data sample.
-Let $U_j(t)$ denote the timestamp when sensor $j$ generates its most recent measurement packet.
-The instantaneous AoI for sensor $j$ at time $t$ is then computed as:
+To evaluate the temporal relevance (\textit{i.e.}, data freshness) of the recorded sensor data, we use the Age of Information (AoI) metric.
+Formally, AoI for sensor $j$ quantifies the time interval between the current observation time $t$ and the creation timestamp of the last successfully collected data sample $U_j(t)$ as shown in Eq.~\ref{eq:aoi}.

-A smaller value of $\mathrm{AoI}_j(t)$ corresponds to fresher information obtained from the ground sensor.
-In UAWM, AoI is significantly influenced by path loss conditions.
-Lower path loss reduces signal attenuation between ground sensors and the UAV, resulting in stronger received signals, faster data transmission, lower bit error rates, and fewer retransmissions.
-This improved communication efficiency directly contributes to a lower AoI, thereby preserving the freshness and relevance of sensory data for real-time applications.
-In contrast, high path loss leads to weaker signal reception, increased transmission errors, and more frequent retransmissions, which collectively raise the AoI and compromise the timeliness and reliability of the collected data.
+In UAWM, $\mathrm{AoI}_j(t)$ is significantly influenced by the path loss.
+Lower path loss means lower signal attenuation between the ground sensors and the UAV, resulting in stronger received signals, lower bit error rates, fewer retransmissions and faster data transmission.
+This improved communication efficiency implies that the timestamps $U_j(t)$ will be more recent when collected at time $t$, directly lowering $\mathrm{AoI}_j(t)$ and maintaining the freshness and relevance of sensor data for real-time applications.
+In contrast, high path loss leads to weaker signal reception, more transmission errors and more frequent retransmissions, which increases $\mathrm{AoI}_j(t)$ affecting the timeliness and reliability of the captured data.
+Other factors that strongly influence $\mathrm{AoI}_j(t)$ in UAWM are the UAV velocity $v(t)$ and the data collection schedule $\mathcal{A}(t)$.
+While the UAV velocity affects travel time and channel conditions, where higher velocities may increase path loss and transmission delays, the data collection schedule dictates how frequently each sensor is served.